huijing/slides/moz-roadshow-2017/README.md

 ## Brief history of web layouts

-But do you know what we have seen before?
-These layouts.
-I was lucky enough to have a computer in the house since I was a toddler and thus remember clearly the soothing sounds of a dial-up modem and the world of hit counters, guest books and webrings.
+But what we have seen before are these layouts.
+I've had a computer at home since I was a toddler and can clearly remember the soothing sounds of a dial-up modem and the world of hit counters, webrings and ICQ.

 Back in my day, every angsty teenager had their own blog where they would express their innermost thoughts and feelings in a lot more than 140 characters.

 The web had started to take off and not everybody wanted to spend a lot of time building their own websites from scratch.
 Most blogs were hosted on blogging platforms, where you picked a cool theme from the pool of available options.

-This was around the time when screen sizes started to get bigger than 640 pixels, and now we had some extra space on our hands.
-So what did we do?
-We made sidebars!
+This was around the time when screen sizes started to get bigger than 640 pixels.
+Because we can't have extra space lying around doing nothing, we decided sidebars were a good idea.
 Sidebars with links to other blogs or sites, or contact information, if you were entrepreneurial you could chuck an ad or 2 in there.

-By the mid-2000s this was real hot.
-Because screen sizes had continued to grow, and so instead of 1 sidebar, why not have 2?
-But this layout wasn't easy to achieve, I mean, you could still use HTML tables, but come on, it was the 2000s.
+By the mid-2000s, screen sizes had continued to grow, so instead of 1 sidebar, why not have 2?
+But this particular layout wasn't easy to achieve, I mean, you could still use HTML tables, but come on, it was the 2000s.
 Cutting edge CSS with floats was the way to go.

-Except that it wasn't really.
+Not.
 You see, floats weren't meant to used for layouts either.
 Like using HTML tables for layout, floats were also a hack, but they were all we had at the time to achieve the layouts we wanted.
 To fully grasp float-based layouts, you also needed to know about clearfix, about negative margins, have good arithmetic skills to calculate gaps.
 No, not easy at all.

 But the web was exploding in popularity.
 Everyone and their cat needed a website.
-Then Apple made the iPhone and everything just went to pieces.
-Nah, I'm just kidding.
-But it did mark the start of the mobile web.
-Ethan Marcotte then coined the term Responsive Web Design in 2010, and we learned to use media queries to create different layouts at different screen widths.
-What?
-More complexity?
+Then Apple made the iPhone and the world went nuts.
+It marked the start of the mobile web, as well as the exciting era of device testing.
+Ethan Marcotte coined the term Responsive Web Design in 2010, and we learned the fine art of using media queries to create different layouts at different screen widths.

+## Web design is boring?

 By this time, a lot of people just threw their hands up in surrender and outsourced the pain to CSS frameworks instead.
-And it's so understandable.
-Especially if they are not familiar with CSS, or they are short of time, or they just don't like CSS in general.

-## Web design is boring?

-But frameworks can be quite prescriptive, and that's how we end up with a lot of websites that utilise very similar layouts.
-The flavour of the day at the moment is this panel style, you know, with content sectioned up in panes.

-And 12 columns, almost always 12 columns.
-12 is a magical number, it can be divided by 2, 3, 4 and 6.
-Great for responsive web design.
-So many ways we can rearrange the boxes on our page.
-Sometimes I wonder if the Sesame Street producers were the original web designers, because we also have this.

-Rectangles stacked in different configurations, big rectangles, little rectangles, all the rectangles.
-Nah, I'm just messing with you.
-Rectangles are great.
-The web is mostly rectangles because for the longest time that's all we could have without resorting to extreme measures of hackish-ness.

-When we encounter something completely new, like the web, we always try to reconcile it with something we're already familiar with.
-In this case, the closest thing we had to the web was print.
-We even used similar terminology, calling them web pages.
-And yes, there are many similarities, but it's not like the difference between a brown pony and a white pony...It's more like between a pony and a unicorn.
-With wings.
+Frameworks that provide consistent options for things like layouts, UI elements, interactions and so on.

+Consistent, but limited.

+If we choose to learn a framework, and learn it well, all we get is the ability to manoeuvre within the bounds of the framework.
+In this day and age, browsers are constantly being updated with new features and bug fixes.
+The web is ever changing, at odds with the fixed patterns of frameworks.

 I want to establish a new normal for the web.
 A normal where people don't expect websites to look the same on different browsers and devices.
 A normal where we embrace the fluidity of content and work with it instead of against it.
 A normal where we cede control of our designs to the browsers that render them.